ewaldc/Spotify-Recorder/README.md

 ```

  # Examples
 - record a single track using user from API keys.
-The audio file will use the defaukt codec (32 bit IEEE float PCM) with the default ".wav" format/container) and will located in the current directory.
-The temporary raw recording can be found at ``%USERPROFILE%\AppData\Local\Temp`` and will be named: ``<artist name> - <track name>.wav``.
+Once raw recoriding complete, encode the audio file using the default codec (PCM, 32 bit IEEE float) as well as the default PCM format/container (.wav).
+The output file will be located in the current directory.
+The temporary, raw recording can be found at ``%USERPROFILE%\AppData\Local\Temp`` and will be named: ``<artist name> - <track name>.wav``.
 From there you can encode it using e.g. ffmpeg: <br>*spotify-recorder spotify:track:52xaypL0Kjzk0ngwv3oBPR*
 - record a single track using user from API keys and encode it using the "flac" codec.
 The raw audio file in 32 bit IEEE float PCM (.wav container) can be found at ``%USERPROFILE%\AppData\Local\Temp`` and will be named: ``<artist name> - <track name>.wav``.
 From there you can encode it using e.g. ffmpeg: <br>*spotify-recorder -e "flac" spotify:track:52xaypL0Kjzk0ngwv3oBPR*
 - record entire playlist from playlist URI: <br>*spotify-recorder spotify:playlist:4vkGNcsS8lRXj4q945NIA4*
 - record entire named playlist: <br>*spotify-recorder --playlist myplaylist*